ShravaniMogali/Project-Management-Tool/readme.txt

 READ ME!!!
+The Folder Final SGU HAKERA Submission is our Final submission after 36 hours of tireless coding!
 How to initiate the app >>
 1) in the myReactApp folder, install all the required Modules given in package.json (npm install i)
 2) it is a vite + react project so we can run the app by the following command -> npm run dev